-MAT Exam Pattern 2018 – The exam pattern of MAT 2018 is prescribed by All India Management Association (AIMA), the conducting body of the exam.
+MAT Exam Pattern 2019 – The exam pattern of MAT 2019 is prescribed by All India Management Association (AIMA), the conducting body of the exam.
 Usually, the MAT exam pattern remains the same every year.
-The MAT exam pattern 2018 for December session remained unaltered; an objective type test.
+The MAT exam pattern 2019 for February session is expected to remain unaltered; an objective type test.
 It is likely to remain along the same lines as the MAT exam held in December 2018.
 The February 2019 MAT exam was held on February 17 and February 23, 2019, in offline and online modes respectively.
-The application process for the December exam commenced from October 5, 2018, and the last date to apply for the MAT December 2018 offline and the online exam is December 4 (Extended) and December 10 (extended) respectively.
-The admit card of MAT 2018 has been issued for the offline exam from December 1.
-For the online test, the admit card will be released on December 11, 2018.
-MAT examination is held four times in a year - February, May, September, and December.
-According to the MAT 2018 exam pattern, the total duration of all MAT exams of 2018 is 2 hours and 30 minutes (150 minutes).
+AIMA will conduct PBT phase 2 on Sunday, February 24, 2019.
+According to the MAT 2019 exam pattern, the total duration of all MAT exams of 2019 is 2 hours and 30 minutes (150 minutes).
 In this article, Careers360 brings to you the detailed paper pattern, syllabus, marking scheme and exam pattern of MAT 2019 February exam.

 The table below mentions the overall structure of MAT 2019: